Admissions - Frequently Asked Questions

 Do I have to be certified in CPR?

-Students have to be certified in CPR before they can begin their first clinical.
-CPR certification has to be done through the American Red Cross or the American Heart Association CPR for the Health Care Provider (including adult, infant, child, 1 and 2 rescuer CPR, AED, and use of a Bag-Valve Mask).
+Clinical programs require students to be certified in American Heart Association CPR for the Health Care Provider (including adult, infant, child, 1 and 2 rescuer CPR, AED, and use of a Bag-Valve Mask).
+You will be notified upon program admission if you are required to be CPR certified.

 Students registering for the 150-Hour or 75-Hour Advanced Nursing Assistant Course at Mercy College will earn their CPR certification through the course.